gate-computer/gate/README.md

   - libc-dev
   - libsystemd-dev, unless CGROUP_BACKEND=none is specified for make

-`make bin` builds the programs using the Go 1.11 module mechanism.
+`make bin` builds the programs.
+It requires:

-(Individual packages may be buildable with older Go versions.)
+  - Go compiler

 Running the D-Bus enabled programs (gate and gate-daemon) requires: